brownieboy/react-bootstrap-slider/README.md

    npm run buildDemo

-Wepback will build the JavaScript files for the demo in the /demo/js/ folder.
+Webpack will build the JavaScript files for the demo in the /demo/js/ folder.
 Demo code will go in the slider-bundle.min.js file.
 Any 3rd-party code (jQuery, Bootstrap and the react-bootstrap-slider itself) goes into the vendor.min.js file.
 Source maps are generated both.